Remod-org/LOTL/README.md

  - The bypass permission will only last while they are connected.
  - The permission will only be granted to UP TO 10% of the current active players.
+ - Players who get the bypass permission will be notified.

 Otherwise: